czechitas/java-test-automation/README.md

 - `openFirstApplicationDetailsPage()` - open an existing application to see details
 - `search("Jan")` - search for an application from Jan
 - `clickEditFirstApplicationButton()` - open the first application to edit details
+- `clickCancelFirstApplicationButton()` - click cancel button on the first application in the list
+- `selectIllnessOption()` - select an _Nemoc_ option in the application cancellation detail
+- `selectOtherReasonOption()` - select _Jiný důvod_ option in the application cancellation detail
+- `insertReason("my reason")` - insert a reason for application cancellation
+- `clickCancelApplicationButton()` - click cancel application button in the application cancellation detail

 **ApplicationDetail** - Allows you to work with application details page:
 - `selectTerm(String term)` - select a term